amomra/muParserNET/README.md

 ## Documentation ##

 The library implements most functionalities of `muParser` class library with little changes in the API.

-The library lacks supports for the following functionalities:

-- Implicit variable creation.

-There may have more features that are not supported.
+There may have some features that are not supported.

 The documentation is available at the project [wiki](https://github.com/amomra/muParserNET/wiki).